aphearin/accelerating_python/README.md

 # Accelerating Python with Cython

 The purpose of this repository is to provide a few worked examples of how to speed up your python code using Cython.
 The approach is to take a simple but non-trivial calculation of the pairwise sum of two arrays,  and just demonstrate some of the tricks involved in writing cythonized code.

 This repository is intended for people with basic knowledge of python, but no prior experience with Cython.
+I make no attempt whatsoever at being comprehensive.
+In fact, here I do the opposite: I give something that can be read quickly to help get your feet moving.

 ## Getting started